Mouneh, Lebanese Mountains & Pickling

 We’ve been in the mountains making pickles, carrot coffee, batenjan makdous (eggplant that is stuffed and preserved), watermelon jam, kishk (dried yoghurt), dried plums amongst other things.

-I spent the first few days of my visit in Ayoun.
-It lies just beneath mount Saninne and is a five minute drive to Faqra.
-There is literally no one in sight for miles, except when the shepperd passes by with his flock.
+I spent the first few days of my visit in Ayoun, on the foothills of Mt.
+Saninne which happens to be a five minute drive away from Faqra.
+There is no one in sight for miles, except when the shepherd passes by with his flock.
 It’s calm, beautiful and relaxing.

 I’ve put together a quick collection of images that capture some of these moments.

-Dried dill flowers and celery leafs, added to the bottom.
+- Dried dill flowers and celery leaves, added to the bottom

-Mix the water with the salt and bring to a boil, stirring until the salt is dissolved.
-You can test for the correct salt amounts by placing an egg into the solution.
+Mix the water with the salt and bring to a boil, stirring until the salt is completely dissolved.
+You can test for the correct salt amounts by placing an egg into the cooled solution.
 If the egg floats, you’ve got the right amount of salt.
-However, the general rule we follow in my household is 1 tablespoon of salt for every half liter.
-Chill the solution.
+A starting rule we follow in my household is 1 tbsp of sea salt for every half litre.

-Place half the garlic cloves and the bay leaf at the bottom of the jar.
+Once the solution has chilled, place half the garlic cloves and the bay leafs at the bottom of the jar.
 If you are adding dill and celery leafs, then add them here.

 Place the cucumbers into the jar, vertically, as close to each other as possible.